New Leaders Publishes Distributed Leadership Toolkit

 Of note, the report explains how those school and students outcomes meet evidence requirements under federal law.
 For example, there is strong evidence that distributed leadership promotes collaboration and teacher leadership, and promising evidence that it may increase teacher job satisfaction and student achievement.

 To bring the research and policy takeaways to life, the Toolkit includes a series of vignettes that showcase distributed leadership approaches in California, Colorado, Illinois, North Carolina, and Texas, illustrating what is possible for schools and students when supportive, evidence-based practices and conditions are in place.

 The report was developed and published with support from the Joyce Foundation and the Barr Foundation.

-ABOUT NEW LEADERS: To equip students with real choices in life and build schools that reflect our hopes and dreams for the future, we need determined, unwavering school leaders committed to the truth that every student can excel.
+To equip students with real choices in life and build schools that reflect our hopes and dreams for the future, we need determined, unwavering school leaders committed to the truth that every student can excel.
 New Leaders forges deep partnerships to equip school leaders at all levels to be powerful and positive forces for change.
 We provide best-in-class leadership training that ensures schools are set up to provide all students with challenging, engaging learning experiences in every classroom, every day, year after year.
-To date, we have developed nearly 3,000 leaders who annually reach more than half a million students in communities across the country.
+To date, we have developed 4,000 leaders who annually reach more than half a million students in communities across the country.
 To support even more students and communities, we champion evidence-based policies that reflect the transformative power of exceptional school leaders and that break down structural and institutional barriers to student achievement and educational equity.
 By transforming our schools, we’ll transform our society.